Aggregat: A4/V-2 rocket (1942–1945)

 The propellants of choice continued to be liquid oxygen, with a 75% ethanol and 25% water mixture.
 The water reduced the flame temperature, acted as a coolant, and reduced thermal stress.

 This increase in capability came from a redesign of the A3 engine, now known as the A5, by Walter Thiel.
 It became clearer that von Braun's designs were turning into useful weapons, and Dornberger moved the team from the artillery testing grounds at Kummersdorf (near Berlin) to Peenemünde, on the island of Usedom on Germany's Baltic coast, to provide more room for testing and greater secrecy.
 This version was reliable, and by 1941 the team had fired about 70 A5 rockets.
 The first A4 flew in March 1942, flying about 1.6 kilometers (1 mi) and crashing into the water.
 The second launch reached an altitude of 11 kilometers (7 mi) before exploding.
 The third rocket, launched on 3 October 1942, followed its trajectory perfectly.
 It landed 193 kilometers (120 mi) away, and reached a height of 83 kilometers (52 mi).
 The highest altitude reached during the war was 174.6 km on 20 June 1944.

 Production started in 1943 on the rocket.
-The missile testing ground at Blizna was quickly located by the Polish resistance movement, the Armia Krajowa, thanks to reports from local farmers.
+The missile testing ground at Blizna was quickly located by the Polish resistance movement, the Home Army (Armia Krajowa), thanks to reports from local farmers.
 Armia Krajowa field agents managed to obtain pieces of the fired rockets by arriving on the scene before German patrols.
 In early March 1944, British Intelligence Headquarters received a report of an Armia Krajowa agent (code name: "Makary") who had covertly surveyed the Blizna railway line and observed a freight car heavily guarded by SS troops containing "an object which, though covered by a tarpaulin, bore every resemblance to a monstrous torpedo".
 Subsequently, a plan was formed to make an attempt to capture a complete unexploded V-2 rocket and transport it to Britain.
 Around 20 May 1944, a relatively undamaged V-2 rocket fell on the swampy bank of the Bug River near the village of Sarnaki, and local Poles concealed it before German arrival.
 The rocket was then dismantled and smuggled across Poland.
-In late July 1944, the Polish resistance (see Home Army and V1 and V2) secretly transported parts of the rocket out of Poland in Operation Most III (Bridge III), for analysis by British intelligence.
+In late July 1944, the Polish resistance secretly transported parts of the rocket out of Poland in Operation Most III (Bridge III), for analysis by British intelligence.